sungwoonpark0502/cone-path-detector/README.md

    - The final result, with boundary lines drawn, is saved as a new image using `cv2.imwrite()`.

-## Outcomes and Improvements
+## Outcomes and Future Improvements
-The adjustments led to a more reliable detection of cones and the fitting of more accurate boundary lines.
-Future improvements could include implementing dynamic threshold adjustments based on real-time feedback from the environment, enhancing the system’s adaptability.
+The implemented adjustments significantly improved the reliability of cone detection and resulted in more precise boundary line fitting.
+The use of refined color thresholds and robust line-fitting methods ensured better adaptability to varying conditions.

+Looking ahead, further enhancements could involve integrating dynamic thresholding that adjusts in real-time based on environmental feedback, such as lighting conditions or cone positioning.
+This would make the system even more adaptable to diverse scenarios, further improving performance in complex or changing environments.